-At the heart of every ISMS process lie policies, meticulously crafted documents that dictate the various procedural guidelines and standards that a company must adhere to, in order to ensure the utmost level of quality and security in its operations.
+At the heart of every ISMS process lie policies, meticulously crafted documents that dictate the various procedural guidelines and standards that a company must adhere to to ensure the utmost level of quality and security in its operations.

 What are policies?